Californians could see mandatory water cuts amid drought

 “Every water agency across the state needs to take more aggressive actions to communicate about the drought emergency and implement conservation measures,” Newsom said in a statement.

 Newsom last summer called on Californians to voluntarily reduce their water use by 15% by doing things like taking five-minute showers and avoiding baths, only running the washing machine and dishwasher with full loads and limiting water use for cleaning outdoor areas.
-But residents have fallen far short of the goal.
+Water used for farming isn’t counted.

+Several local water officials present in the meeting said the tone was positive and focused on how all of the agencies can work together to promote conservation.

+“From our perspective it works best when local water managers deal with local water supply conditions, but we’re trying to support the state, we’re trying to support the governor as best we can,” said Ed Stevenson, general manager for the Alameda County Water District, who was in the meeting.

+San Diego County Water Authority, meanwhile, hasn't needed any water from state supplies since July partly because it relies on a mix of other sources including a desalination plant, said board Chairman Gary Croucher.
+But he said the district still has a role to play in responding to the drought.
+The authority is made up of 24 water agencies including the city of San Diego, where water use is down 1.3% since Newsom called for savings.

+“If anybody wants to say that we're independent and we're okay just by ourselves, they're fooling themselves.
+We really need to work together as a group of collaborators," he said.

 How soon Newsom could impose mandatory restrictions if conservation doesn't improve wasn't clear.
-He plans to meet with the water agencies again in two months, his office said.
 Spokesperson Erin Mellon said the administration would reassess conservation progress in just “a few weeks."
-She didn't offer a metric the administration would use to measure.
+She didn't offer a metric the administration would use to measure success.

 Newsom has already moved to force more conservation from local water districts.
-He directed the State Water Resources Control Board to consider a ban on watering of decorative turf, such as grass in office parks, and to force local agencies to step up their conservation efforts.
+The water board will vote Tuesday whether to ban watering of decorative grass and to force local agencies to boost conservation efforts.

 After the last drought, the state started requiring cities and other water districts to submit drought response plans that detail six levels of conservation based on how much water is available.
 Newsom has asked the board to require those districts move into “Level 2" of their plans, which assumes a 20% water shortage.

 Each district can set its own rules for “Level 2,” and they often include things like further limiting water use for outdoor purposes and paying people to install more efficient appliances or landscaping that needs less water.
-They must include a communication plan to urge local residents to use less water.
+They must include a communication plan to urge conservation.

-The board will vote on those measures Tuesday, and they would take effect June 10.
+If approved those restrictions would take effect June 10.
+Water agencies that don't comply could be fined $500 per day, as could businesses or other institutions that continue to water ornamental grass, said Edward Ortiz, a spokesman for the water board.

-Last week while touring a water recycling plant in Los Angeles County, Newsom spoke about the need to better communicate the need for water conservation with the state's 39 million people.
+Last week while touring a water recycling plant in Los Angeles County, Newsom spoke about better communicating the need for water conservation with the state's 39 million people.
 He's included $100 million in his budget for drought messaging.

-During the last drought, from 2012 to 2016, former Gov. Jerry Brown issued a mandatory 25% cut in the state's overall water use, and the state water board set requirements for how much each water district had to cut based on their existing water use; districts in which people used more water were asked to cut more.
+During the last drought, in 2015 former Gov. Jerry Brown issued a mandatory 25% cut in the state's overall water use, and the state water board set requirements for how much each water district had to cut based on their existing water use; districts with higher water use were asked to cut more.
 Water agencies could be fined up to $10,000 per day if they didn't comply.

-Newsom's current approach gives local water districts some more flexibility, and he's said it's important to recognize different parts of the state have their own water needs.

 The state water board has imposed some statewide restrictions such as banning people from watering their lawns for 48 hours after rainstorms and sprinklers from running onto sidewalks.
 People can be fined $500 per day for violations.